Aurelio92/RVLoader/README.md

  - Wii game loading from USB via Hiidra
  - Gamecube game loading from USB via Nintendont
  - Direct Homebrew loading [incl.
-ELF support]
+ELF support]Nold360:f_gitignorefile
  - Wii channels support
  - VirtualConsole/WiiWare titles are supported [experimental]
  - Built-in installer that automatically detects if RVL is not installed and prompts the user to install it